 All students are required to have criminal background checks prior to the start of their clinical practicum.
-Criminal background checks are done by a professional company.
-Information may be obtained from practicum faculty.
+Criminal background checks are to be done through Certified Background Check, the website is www.certifiedbackground.com.
+You must enter the package code: GO01 in order for you background check to be visible to GovState.
 Students are required to pay the charge for the background check.